 How do you move through all these intricacies?

 This article will cover some of the main best practices of international SEO.

-The first thing to consider is your international website structure: this is how your website begins to tell search engines which content is to be served to specific visitors from different regions of the world.
+The first thing to consider is your international website structure.
+This is how your website begins to tell search engines which content to serve to specific visitors from different regions of the world.